Michael-A-Kuykendall/feedme/README.md

 ## Invariants

-FeedMe enforces **12 non-negotiable behavioral guarantees** that are tested mechanically.
+FeedMe enforces **mechanical behavioral guarantees** that are tested via runtime assertions and contract tests.
 These invariants ensure reliability and prevent regressions.
-See [docs/invariants.md](docs/invariants.md) for the complete list.

 ## Installation